Yup. We did. And we're here to tell you why.

 7) Bake until edges turn golden brown (about 12 minutes)

 I've been using these as pre-workout snacks, or as emergency nutrition on days where my schedule does not allow for lunch and I'm getting hangry.
-Let us know if you try making them, and how you like them!
+They're dense, and filling, and taste more decadent than they are.

 With love and tahini from us to you,